Arte

 10 curiosidades sobre la vida y la obra de Vincent Van Gogh - Nomadart

-We delve into the figure of the Dutch painter, unanimously considered one of the best artists in history.
+We delve into the figure of the Dutch painter, unanimously considered one of the greatest artists in history.
 From his dead brother to his use of a rare yellow pigment.

 Although it is well known, it turns out to be a myth : Vincent Van Gogh did not sell just one painting in his entire life.
-The big question would be, in any case, how many he painted.
-Because the exceptional artist born in Zundert, in the Netherlands, in 1853, and reproduced and admired throughout the world , barely worked for a decade, given that his passion for canvases and brushes came to him when he was 27 years old (or 28, depending on the source), dying from a gunshot to the head, it is still unknown whether it was suicide or not, in 1890, at the age of 37 .
-In that time he had time to finish nearly 900 works.
+The big question would be, in any case, how many he actually painted.
+Because the exceptional artist born in Zundert, in the Netherlands, in 1853, and reproduced and admired throughout the world , barely worked for a decade, given that his passion for canvases and brushes came to him when he was 27 years old (or 28, depending on the source), dying from a gunshot to the head, which is still not known whether it was suicide or not, in 1890, at the age of 37.
+In that time he had time to finish nearly 900 works .

-Vincent Van Gogh would not have been called Vincent if his older brother, the first Vincent Van Gogh, had not died when he was a baby.
-He was buried in the Zunder church where his father, Theodorus Van Gogh (the same name that the artist's little brother, Theo, would later receive), became a Protestant pastor.
+Vincent Van Gogh would not have been called Vincent if his older brother, the first Vincent Van Gogh, had not died as a baby.
+He was buried in the church in Zunder where his father, Theodorus Van Gogh (the same name later given to the artist's younger brother, Theo), became a Protestant pastor.

-By chance Van Gogh was born just one year after his deceased brother, on March 30, which is why he was baptized with the same name.
-Later, Theodorus and his wife, Anna Cornelia, would have four more children: Cornelius, Elisabetha, Anna, and Wihelmina Jacoba.
-Unfortunately, the original family house, on the main street of the town (Markt, 29) was demolished in 1903 .
+By chance, Van Gogh was born exactly one year after his late brother, on 30 March, and was therefore baptised with the same name.
+Later, Theodorus and his wife, Anna Cornelia, would have four more children: Cornelius, Elisabetha, Anna and Wilhelmina Jacoba.
+Unfortunately, the family's original house, on the main street of the town (Markt, 29) was demolished in 1903 .

-Image of the house where the famous Dutch painter Vincent Van Gogh was born
+Image of the house where the famous Dutch painter Vincent Van Gogh was born, now converted into a museum.

 2. Painting, a late vocation

-Although his genius and technique are undeniable, inspiration came to Vincent Van Gogh at a much more mature age than his other genius colleagues such as Picasso.
-More specifically, he decided to hold the brush and finish his first work at the age of 27.
-Previously he had only experimented with drawing in illustrations included in letters addressed to his brother Theo.
+Although his genius and technique are undeniable, inspiration came to Vincent Van Gogh at a much older age than his fellow geniuses such as Picasso.
+More specifically, he decided to pick up a paintbrush and finish his first work at the age of 27.
+Previously, he had only experimented with drawing in illustrations included in letters to his brother Theo.

 Drawings by Vincent Van Gogh in the letters he sent to his brother Theo.